- Viewing Nutrition Content of a Recipe (i.e., Nutrition Facts Label)

 To view the nutrition content of a recipe (i.e., Nutrition Facts label), complete the following steps:

-- Scroll down and expand the Nutritional Content section.
+Open the recipe and click the Nutritional Content tab.
 The Nutrition Facts label is displayed (screenshot below).

 What Determines the Serving Size on the Nutrition Facts Label?